What does it mean “to pray to a Saint”?

 20. Mary is the Mother of God

-21. Prayers are made and songs are sung to Mary
+21. Prayers are made to Saints

 I will demonstrate these early Christian belief by looking at primary sources alone and restricting myself to writings produced prior to AD 300.